 Jim proudly enlisted in the United States Marine Corp stationed in North Carolina as an aircraft mechanic during the Korean War.

 Upon his completion of service, he returned to Oil City working at Lewis Hardware, Worthington Corporation and eventually finishing his career at Joy Mining as a Senior Buyer.
 He often spoke fondly of his time at Joy and the many friends and great experiences he had which he cherished.

 Jim was well known around Oil City for his relentless sense of humor and the rarely smoked cigar constantly in his mouth.
 Frequent times spent at Oil City McDonalds and McNerney’s Irish Tavern brought him great happiness and purpose.
 He hunted the same sacred ground for over 70 years and spent many hours around town on his beloved 1982 Honda Motorcycle.
 He was always a sight with his Cigar in his mouth riding his bike until his 86th birthday.

 A Mass of Christian Burial will be celebrated at 11:00 A.M.
 Saturday in St. Joseph Church with Fr.
 Ian McElrath

 The Reinsel Funeral Home & Crematory is in charge of the arrangements.
 Condolences may be sent at www.reinselfuneralhome.com

 A very, very special thanks to Jim’s longtime neighbors and especially John and Judy Anderton who proved to be the most generous, Christian neighbors one could imagine.
 We are forever in your debt.

-To plant a tree in memory of Jacob E. "Jim" Marki, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Jacob E. "Jim" Marki, please visit our floral store.